howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 ### New advanced versions of thought experiments similar to the twin paradox

 For further description, it is necessary to introduce a new term.

 An immobile frame of reference (ImFR) is an inertial frame of reference (IFR) associated with an object characterized by zero shift of cosmic microwave background radiation (zero dipole anisotropy).
 The ImFR can be associated with different objects, but their relative speed is zero.

-For all thought experiments, let's take two short-lived particles obtained at the same time (spacecrafts with synchronized clocks will also work).
+For all thought experiments, let's take two spacecraft with synchronized clocks (or two short-lived particles obtained at the same time).
 They move only along one coordinate axis for simplicity.
 Let $v$ is their velocity relative to the ImFR (or with an error relative to the Earth).
 The time spent on accelerations is considered negligible.

 Thought experiment 1 description: